PyuStudio/uJSON/README.md

 * highly portable (tested on x86/amd64, ARM, AVR)
 * only two files
 * extremely small code footprint
-* APIs of easy to use
+* APIs for easy to use
 * no dynamic memory allocation
 * incremental single-pass parsing
 * library code is covered with unit-tests